Chairman and Senior Executive, IAC

 Barry Diller is the Chairman and Senior Executive of IAC and the Chairman and Senior Executive of Expedia, Inc.

-IAC is a leading media and Internet company comprising more than 150 brands and products, including Match.com, Ask.com, About.com, HomeAdvisor and Vimeo.
-Focused in the areas of search, online dating, local businesses and media, IAC’s family of websites is one of the largest in the world, with nearly a billion monthly visits across more than 100 countries.
-The company is headquartered in New York City with offices in various locations throughout the U.S. and internationally.
+IAC is a leading media and Internet company comprising more than 150 brands and products, including Ask.com, About.com, Match.com, HomeAdvisor and Vimeo.
+Focused on the areas of search, applications, online dating, media and eCommerce, IAC’s family of websites is one of the largest in the world, with over a billion monthly visits across more than 100 countries.
+The Company is headquartered in New York City and has offices worldwide.

 Expedia, Inc. is the largest travel company in the world with an extensive brand portfolio that includes some of the world’s leading online travel brands, such as: Expedia.com®, Hotels.com®, Hotwire.com®, Expedia® Affiliate Network, Egencia®, eLong™, Venere.com™ and trivago®; in addition to the related international points of sale.
 The company delivers consumers value in leisure and business travel, drives incremental demand and direct bookings to travel suppliers, and provides advertisers the opportunity to reach a highly valuable audience of in-market travel consumers.